 - Anti-Fungal Creams

-It will typically take 2 to 4 weeks for the fungus to disappear completely and if it does not clear up within that time frame, then you will need to see a doctor.
+It will typically take 2 to 4 weeks for the fungus to disappear completely and if it does not clear up within that time frame, you will need to see a doctor.
 A doctor or even a dermatologist can prescribe stronger medications that are anti-fungal to treat the ringworm.

-While learning more about tinea corporis vs discoid eczema is a good thing, the best way to confirm what you think it may be, is to visit your doctor or dermatologist.
+While learning more about ringworm vs eczema is a good thing, the best way to confirm what you think it may be, is to visit your doctor or dermatologist.
 You don't want to stress over potentially being contagious if it is in fact ringworm (tinea corporis).
 And you can gain some peace of mind once it's determined and you can start treating it, whichever skin condition it may be.